Khanqah of Faraj ibn Barquq

 The Khanqah of Faraj ibn Barquq (خانقاه فرج ابن برقوق) is a religious Islamic funerary complex built by the Mamluk Sultan Faraj ibn Barquq from 1400 to 1411 CE.
 It is located in Cairo, Egypt, in the Northern Cemetery which is a part of Cairo's historic necropolis districts.
-It is often considered one of the most accomplished works of Mamluk architecture in Cairo, and one of the major monuments of the Northern Cemetery district.
+It is considered one of the most accomplished works of Mamluk architecture and one of the major monuments of Cairo's Northern Cemetery district.

 Historical background

 Sultan Faraj's monument is considered by many, including Mamluk historians, to be one of the finest buildings of Mamluk architecture in Cairo.
 Its creation is considered all the more remarkable considering that Faraj's reign was characterized by political unrest, destruction, and economic difficulties.
 Faraj was unable to prevent devastating incursions by Timur (Tamerlane) into Syria (starting in 1400), and he was deposed briefly in 1405 before regaining the throne.
 His critics held him responsible for financial mismanagement, which drained the treasury, and for oppressive taxation.
 He was eventually deposed and assassinated in 1411, at the age of 23.

 The creation of this funerary complex was actually ordered by Faraj's father, Sultan Barquq, who expressed a desire to be buried in the desert close to the existing tombs of Islamic saints and scholars, instead of in the urban funerary complex he had built at Bayn al-Qasrayn in central Cairo.
 Barquq had already allocated a fund of 80,000 dinars for the task, which was carried out by his son and successor.
-Barquq himself was buried on this site upon his death in 1399, before the building itself was constructed.

-The building's location is in what is now known as the Northern Cemetery, one of the historic Cairo necropolises collectively known as the Qarafa.
+Barquq himself was buried on this site upon his death in 1399, before the building itself was constructed.The building's location is in what is now known as the Northern Cemetery, one of the historic Cairo necropolises collectively known as the Qarafa.
 Today the area is dotted with other Mamluk tombs from the Burji period and is filled with other cemeteries as well as modern residential buildings.
 At the time of the building's construction, however, this area was largely empty and uninhabited (or sparsely inhabited) desert land outside the city.
 There was nonetheless an important caravan road here which was part of the road to Mecca, which meant that travelers still regularly passed through the area.
 Faraj's funerary complex, a khanqah with facilities for its residents, was intended to encourage urbanization of this area.
 Faraj originally intended to establish some marketplaces here and build other facilities, but this process never fully took place, perhaps in part because of his early death.
 Sultan Qaytbay made a similar attempt nearby with his own funerary complex later that century, which was described as a "royal suburb", but urbanization of the surrounding area never fully occurred until much later.